 Understanding x-height differences in web fonts

 X-height variance across typefaces directly triggers Cumulative Layout Shift (CLS) and disrupts established vertical rhythm during font loading.
-This blueprint isolates metric discrepancies, outlines DevTools diagnostic workflows, and provides exact CSS compensation techniques for modern Typography Fundamentals & System Architecture.
-Implement these fixes in under ten minutes to stabilize your layout.
+This guide isolates metric discrepancies, outlines DevTools diagnostic workflows, and provides exact CSS compensation techniques for modern typography systems.
+Implement these fixes to stabilize your layout.

 Root Cause: Metric Discrepancies & Baseline Drift

-Differing x-height values between primary and system fallback fonts trigger immediate reflow during font-display: swap.
+Differing x-height values between primary and system fallback fonts trigger reflow during font-display: swap.
 When the browser replaces the fallback, it recalculates line-box dimensions based on the new glyph proportions.
 This shifts adjacent DOM nodes and registers as a measurable layout shift.

-Resolve the drift by normalizing baseline metrics using size-adjust, ascent-override, and descent-override inside your @font-face declarations.
-For deeper cap-height normalization matrices, reference Font Metrics & Baseline Alignment.
+Resolve the drift by normalizing baseline metrics using size-adjust, ascent-override, and descent-override inside a @font-face block for your fallback font.
+For deeper cap-height normalization matrices, reference Font Metrics & Baseline Alignment, and to derive the exact percentage for a system-ui fallback, see calculating size-adjust for system-ui fallback.

 Diagnostic Workflow: Lighthouse & DevTools Tracing